 May contain affiliate links.
 Read my privacy and affiliate disclosure policy for more info.

 So, why not make caramel using honey instead of plain white sugar.
-Honey is a natural sugar that can be used in so many ways.
-Of course, recipes are one of our favorite ways to use honey.
+This natural sugar that can be used in so many ways-not just cooking.

 - heavy cream